nn-noname/zfmt/README.md

 so there is probably some issues, if you encounter any then make an issue or a pull request.

 ## "Consistency matters more! zig fmt was made so we have 1 coding style!"
-Please, get these discussions out of this git repo, I fundamentally disagree with that idea.
+I fundamentally disagree with that idea.

 Tool inflexibility often breaks off ecosystems more than unify together, zfmt is a prime example of that.